open-mmlab/mmdetection/docs/en/get_started.md

 MMCV contains C++ and CUDA extensions, thus depending on PyTorch in a complex way.
 MIM solves such dependencies automatically and makes the installation easier.
 However, it is not a must.

 To install MMCV with pip instead of MIM, please follow [MMCV installation guides](https://mmcv.readthedocs.io/en/2.x/get_started/installation.html).
-This requires manually specifying a find-url based on PyTorch version and its CUDA version.
+This requires manually specifying a find-url based on the PyTorch version and its CUDA version.

-For example, the following command install mmcv built for PyTorch 1.12.x and CUDA 11.6.
+For example, the following command installs MMCV built for PyTorch 1.12.x and CUDA 11.6.

 ```shell
 pip install "mmcv>=2.0.0rc1" -f https://download.openmmlab.com/mmcv/dist/cu116/torch1.12.0/index.html